A Covid 19 wedding in lockdown

 A Covid 19 Wedding during a lockdown

 A Covid 19 wedding during a lockdown.
 Back in 2018, we were contacted by Patrice and Michael about photographing their wedding.
 At that time there was no mention of Covid 19.
 The wedding was in 2020.
 They had already viewed our website and they liked our style of photography.

 We arranged a consultation.
 Patrice was bubbly and outgoing, Michael was happy for her to take the lead and express their wishes for their big day.
 The ceremony is to be held in Mountbellew Church, with the reception afterward in The Abbey Hotel Roscommon.
 Patrice was full of enthusiasm and ideas of what she wanted for the day.
 Of course, we are always happy to listen to a bride’s wish list.
 We always do our utmost to make it become a reality.
 After some discussion on ideas and locations and having viewed our sample albums.
 Patrice and Michael decided there and then that we were the right fit for their day.
 They booked us immediately and paid a deposit.

 All Weddings Cancelled due to Covid 19-lockdown

 However, fast forward to 2020.
 The unthinkable happened.
 A mystery virus Covid 19 was spreading throughout Europe into Ireland.
 Schools are closed, Pubs, Shops, all non-essential businesses are closed including churches.
 The country is in lockdown.
 Consequently, all weddings were canceled.

 Covid 19 regulations would have to be adhered to.
-Initially we were concerned for our safety, and for the safety of our couple and their families.
+Initially, we were concerned for our safety, and for the safety of our couple and their families.
 However, we felt we could not let them down.
 Especially as they had booked us so far in advance.
-Despite our initial concerns, we knew in our heart we had to photograph their very special moment for them.
+Despite our initial concerns, we knew in our hearts we had to photograph their very special moment for them.